8 Momentum equation

 \[ \begin{align} \sum_{i = 1}^3v_i\frac{\partial^2v_i}{\partial x^2}\tag{8.75}\label{eq:fric_td_deriv_0} \end{align} \]

-Now look at the quantity
+Now look at the set

 \[ \begin{align} \Omega \coloneqq \left[0, L_x\right] \times \left[0, L_y\right] \times \left[0, L_z\right] \end{align} \]